Jordanairwave/wordpress-base-files/README.md

 CSS information
 - Normalize used.
-- Ems used for font units
+- REMs used for font units